SrujanPonnapalli/silenthours.github.io/_poetry/just for us.md

 excerpt: "In the dream, I don't tell anyone,\nYou looked at me,\nAnd the world paused,\njust for us."
 ---

-In the dream, I don't tell anyone,
+In the dream I don't tell anyone,
 You looked at me,
 And the world paused,
 just for us.